By Bhavan Kumar

 Supta Baddha Konasana

 This is also known as the reclined bound angle pose.
-This pose places emphasis on your inhalation.
+This pose emphasizes your inhalation.
 This pose helps you understand how your breath movements occur.
-This breathing exercise shows that just like your emotions, your breath comes and go.
-It can be uneven, or consistent.
+This breathing exercise shows that just like your emotions, your breath comes and goes.
+It can be uneven or consistent.
 Pay special attention to your breath and try to let the rest of your thoughts evaporate.

 The Sun Salutations are a great way to start your day.
 This series of poses has you constantly moving, which helps you focus on the present moment and clear your mind of anxiety.
 The Sun Salutations are the most popular flowing sequence.
 People practice this series worldwide to increase happiness with yoga postures that create positive energy.

 Corpse Pose (Shavasana)